An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks: ART: Autoencoder Truth Discovery

 The relationship between $\bC,\btheta$ and $\bM$ is complex and nonlinear.
 As discussed before in \cref{subsec:observation_model,subsec:encoders}, we use neural networks to model $p(\bM\mid\bC,\btheta;\bw_D)$ and we aim to optimize these neural networks to minimize $\calL_1$.
 From \eqref{L1}, we have \begin{dgroup*}

 \end{dgroup*} Recall that $\bw_D$, $\bw_R$ and $\bw_E$ denote the parameters of the decoder network, the reliability encoder network and the event encoder network, respectively.
 To learn $\bw_D$ with the gradient descent method, we need to compute the gradient of $\calL_1$ with respect to $\bw_D$.
-Denoting the two expectation terms of \eqref{eq:L_1} as $\calL_{11}$ and $\calL_{12}$, respectively, we have
+Denoting the two expectation terms of \eqref{eq:L_1} as $\calL_{11}$ and $\calL_{12}$, namely